Nice Parking Lot. With a Nice Sign.

 As longtime readers know, I often wind up hiking through little properties that most normal people don’t seek out.
 I’ve found some true gems, many “nice enough” little places, and a few clunkers.
 And while Mountain Brook falls into that last category as far as hiking goes, that doesn’t mean it’s not an important 27 acres of Connecticut.

 Many land trusts and land conservancies protect land for reasons other than my personal enjoyment… as surprising as that is.
 They are often wildlife corridors, wetlands protection, or other equally important things of that nature.
-So while my hike was fairly lame, I don’t mean to give the impression that the parcel itself is lame.
+So while my hike was fairly unremarkable, I don’t mean to give the impression that the parcel itself is unworthy.

 Does that make sense?
 Good.